Matteo294/LatticeSimulations/README.md

 Work with @hcampe

 ## phi4_hybridMC
 Hybrid Monte-Carlo simulation of a phi4 QFT in 1+1 dimensions.
 Z2 symmetry is studied as a function of the squared mass parameter.
+We expect a non-zero magnetization for m2<0 since the potential has two symmetric minima around 0